by Danielle Zaitzew, registered obstetric nurse and lactation consultant

 according to a study published in the Journal of Perinatal and Neonatal Nursing.

-Good news: Breastfeeding may decrease incidence of "eczema, wheezing,
+Reduced allergy risk: Breastfeeding may decrease a child's incidence of experiencing "eczema,

 We support mothers who go back to work with a breastfeeding plan

-Over the years, the rate of breastfeeding babies at 6 months among full-time
+Over the years, the rate of breastfeeding babies at six months among full-time

 working mothers has increased significantly.
 Moms are the fastest-growing

-segment of the U.S. labor force with about 70 percent of employed mothers
+segment of the U.S. labor force with about 70 % of employed mothers with

-with children younger than 3-year-old returning to full-time work within
+children younger than three years old returning to full-time work within

-3 to 6 months after delivery, according to the
+three to six months after delivery, according to a

-But, continuing to breastfeed after going back to work can be tough.
-At
+We know that continuing to breastfeed after going back to work can be tough.

-Boulder Community Health our lactation consultants work closely with working
+At BCH, our lactation consultants work closely with working moms to develop

-moms to develop a plan for breastfeeding and working.
-They can also find
+a plan for breastfeeding and working.
+They can also find support and share

 Breastfeeding isn’t just an issue that affects moms and babies.
 It